-The Foundation invests in initiatives, often through multi-year grants, that support Jewish learning experiences for young children and their families, youth, teens, college students, and young adults.
+The Foundation invests in initiatives, often through multi-year grants, that support Jewish learning experiences for young Jews at key inflection points in life.
 In particular, the Foundation solicits grants designed for long-term, large-scale effectiveness and sustainability.
-The Foundation also invests in research and development to inform ongoing philanthropic practice and to contribute to learnings in the field.
+The Foundation also invests in research and development to catalyze ground-breaking forms of Jewish learning and expression.

 Young people are seeking meaning, authenticity, relevance, and substance.
 Learning designed to truly shape who they are as people requires a seriousness of purpose and an investment of time over days, weeks, months or longer.
 While some forms of effective and compelling Jewish learning can be self-guided, it most often occurs in community with others who they know and trust.
 Trained educators—whether professionals, volunteers, mentors or peers—generally play a central role in designing and facilitating these kinds of experiences.

 Jewish learning occurs in many spaces and takes many forms: formal classroom settings; experiential settings like homes, camps, retreats, service and travel experiences; engagement with Jewish content and ideas through a range of media both online and offline; and through relationships and conversations with friends, family, teachers, role models and study partners.

 What it means to live a vibrant, purposeful, connected and fulfilling life informed and inspired by Jewish learning is constantly evolving.
 But we know that it requires learners to draw their own connections between the wisdom of our past and the relevancy of the now.

 Jewish learning can be especially relevant to young people as they navigate through key inflection points in their lives–from passages to adulthood, to early parenthood, to lifecycle moments, to moments of "seeking" spirituality or wellness.